DavidT3/DAXA/paper/paper.md

     index: 1
   - name: Department of Physics and Astronomy, University of Sussex, Brighton, UK
     index: 2
-date: 29 July 2024
+date: 29 August 2024
 bibliography: paper.bib
 ---

 # Summary
-We introduce a new, open-source, Python module for the acquisition and processing of archival data from multiple X-ray telescopes, Democratising Archival X-ray Astronomy (hereafter referred to as [Daxa]{.smallcaps}).
-The aim of [Daxa]{.smallcaps} is to provide a consistent, easy-to-use, Python interface to the disparate X-ray telescope data archives and their processing packages.
+We introduce a new, open-source, Python module for the acquisition and processing of archival data from many X-ray telescopes, Democratising Archival X-ray Astronomy (hereafter referred to as [Daxa]{.smallcaps}).
+The aim of [Daxa]{.smallcaps} is to provide a unified, easy-to-use, Python interface to the disparate X-ray telescope data archives and their processing packages.
 We provide this interface for the majority of X-ray telescopes launched within the last 30 years.
 This module will enable much greater access to X-ray data for non-specialists, while preserving low-level control of processing for X-ray experts.
 The package is useful for identifying relevant